Nyuwb/wsl-switch/README.md

 - switch-mysql-php : `switch-wsl mysql,php`
 - switch-all : `switch-wsl apache,mysql,php`

-Any alias is linked to a function stored in your Powershell profile in : `$PROFILE`.
+Every alias is linked to a function stored in your Powershell profile in : `$Profile`.